keptn/keptn.github.io/content/docs/0.5.0/reference/cli/index.md

 ---
 title: Keptn CLI
-description: The following description explains how to connect the Keptn CLI to a Keptn cluster and which commands are available.
+description: Explains how to connect the Keptn CLI to a Keptn cluster and which commands are available.
 weight: 10
 keywords: [cli, setup]
 ---